 The Benefits of Replacing Missing Teeth With Dentures

 This could be the result of an injury or a deterioration in oral health.
 Dentures are a great way to continue enjoying the benefits offered by healthy, natural teeth, where chewing is a natural, fluid movement without pain or complications.
 They are easy to use and offer a quick and effective solution to overcome severe tooth loss.
 If you are missing teeth or need teeth extracted, your dentist will recommend replacing them.

 Gaps in the smile can make people self-conscious about how they look, but there are more reasons to consider replacing a tooth than just its appearance.
 Your dentist can match the tone of your partial dentures to the rest of your teeth, or you can choose the shade you prefer for full dentures.
-In addition to having greater retention and a more natural look, dentures supported by implants tend to last longer.
-Complete dental prostheses cannot be placed if you still have teeth left; tooth extractions may be necessary.
+In addition to having greater retention and a more natural look, dentures supported by implants tend to last longer than complete dental prostheses that cannot be placed if there are still teeth left; tooth extractions may be necessary before getting new ones.